Willi Castro Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.7 K/9, the first-best in MLB.
+- The 9.7 strikeouts per nine innings put together by the Braves pitching staff ranks second in MLB.

-- The Braves have the ninth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Braves' 3.83 team ERA ranks eighth among all MLB pitching staffs.

-- The Braves rank 15th in baseball in home runs surrendered (86 total, 1.1 per game).
+- The Braves rank 16th in baseball in home runs given up (87 total, 1.1 per game).

-- His most recent appearance was on Tuesday against the Philadelphia Phillies, when the righty went six innings, surrendering one earned run while allowing eight hits.
+- In his last appearance on Thursday against the Philadelphia Phillies, the righty tossed seven scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.